 Section 38 amends s.
-1003.24, F.S., to provide that a student's participation in a 4-H or Future Farmers of America (FFA) activity is an excused absence from school.
+1003.24, F.S., to provide that a student's participation in a 4-H or FFA activity is an excused absence from school.
 A 4-H or FFA representative must provide documentation as proof of a student's participation in a 4-H or FFA activity upon request by a school principal or the principal's designee.
-The 4-H representative must be officially recognized or designated by the Florida Cooperative extension Service 4-H Program as a 4-H professional or a 4-H adult volunteer.
+The 4-H representative must be officially recognized or designated by the Florida Cooperative Extension Service 4-H Program as a 4-H professional or a 4-H adult volunteer.